atbcb/ICTTestingBaseline/_baselines/18Stylesheet.md

 -   Inline styling is included in this test.

 ### 18.1 for Test Procedure for Meaningful Background Image
-This test for CSS background images is now covered under [Baseline 6.2 Test Procedure for Images with empty text alternatives](/_baselines/06Images.md#62-test-procedure-for-images-with-empty-text-alternative).
+CSS background image is now covered under [Baseline 6.2 Test Procedure for Images with empty text alternatives](/06Images.md#62-test-procedure-for-images-with-empty-text-alternative).

-#### Test Results
-<p id="1TR">If any of the above checks fail, then Baseline Test 18.1-CSSMeaningfulImage fails.</p>

 ### 18.2 Test Procedure for CSS Positioned Content